Reference

 LevelSetMethods.LevelSetEquation — Method

-Calling integrate!(ls, tf) will evolve the level-set equation up to time tf, modifying the current_state(eq) and current_time(eq) of the object eq in the process (and therefore the original levelset).
+Calling integrate!(eq, tf) will evolve the equation up to time tf, modifying current_state(eq) and current_time(eq) in place.

-Boundary conditions can be specified in two ways.
+Boundary conditions are specified via the required bc keyword.
 If a single BoundaryCondition is provided, it will be applied uniformly to all boundaries of the domain.
 To apply different boundary conditions to each boundary, pass a tuple of the form (bc_x, bc_y, ...) with as many elements as dimensions in the domain.
 If bc_x is a BoundaryCondition, it will be applied to both boundaries in the x direction.
 If bc_x is a tuple of two BoundaryConditions, the first will be applied to the left boundary and the second to the right boundary.
 The same logic applies to the other dimensions.

 The optional parameter t specifies the initial time of the simulation, and integrator is the TimeIntegrator used to evolve the level-set equation.